Kenspeckled/oomph-redis-adaptor/README.md

-# oomph-redis-orm
+# oomph-redis-adaptor
-Redis ORM for oomph
+Redis adaptor for oomph